The Rise of Space Tourism

 One instruments that may be used is the "aerating loop," designed to provide an extra kick of oxygen.
 Other items such as a personal heater, spatial food steamer and floating light may also be useful.

-While we wait for space tourism to ramp up, though, people have been developing Virtual Reality (VR) technology has been developed to see space from Earth.
+While we wait for space tourism to ramp up though, Virtual Reality (VR) technology While we wait for space tourism to ramp up though, Virtual Reality (VR) technology While we wait for space tourism to ramp up though, Virtual Reality (VR) technology has been developed to see space from Earth.

 Michelle Bobilev is a fourth year Digital Humanities and Social Sciences student and is currently developing her CAPSTONE project: a virtual reality planetarium.